1. Executive Summary

 Accountability: ZV will ensure that everyone, including its members, is responsible of whatever is entrusted to them for the good of all citizens.

-Transparent: ZV will endeavour to remain accountable and transparent in all the work that it does.
+Transparent: ZV will endeavor to remain accountable and transparent in all the work that it does.
 This will be to both those that entrust the organisation with resources to carry out some work ad to those that put their trust in the organisation with the hope that it will make their views heard.

 Courage: ZV will take action for disadvantaged Zambians in all situations and stand for what is true and right